-Protecting your data, privacy and personal information is very important to Yourkeys Technology Limited (“our”, “us” or “we”).
-This policy sets out the basis on which any personal data about you will be processed and applies to (i) activities on or through our public Website www.yourkeys.com (the “Website”) (ii) our direct marketing activities and (iii) your use of our Yourkeys services.
+Protecting your data, privacy and personal information is very important to Zoopla Limited (“our”, “us” or “we”).
+This policy sets out the basis on which any personal data about you will be processed and applies to (i) activities on or through our public Website yourkeysstg.wpengine.com (the “Website”) (ii) our direct marketing activities and (iii) your use of our Yourkeys services part of Zoopla Limited.

 Identity and contact information of the Data Controller

-For the purposes of data protection legislation in the European Union, the data controller (i.e. the person that determines the purposes and manner in which your personal data are processed) is Yourkeys Technology Limited.
-Yourkeys Technology Ltd is a company incorporated and registered in England and Wales (company number 10570587) with its registered office at Kemp House 160, City Road London, EC1V 2NX, United Kingdom.
-Yourkeys Technology registration details with the Information Commissioners Office (ICO) is ZA305076.
+For the purposes of UK data protection legislation, the data controller (i.e. the person that determines the purposes and manner in which your personal data are processed) is Zoopla Limited.
+Zoopla Ltd is a company incorporated and registered in England and Wales (company number 06074771) with its registered office at The Cooperage, 5 Copper Row, London SE1 2LH, United Kingdom.
+Zoopla Limited registration details with the Information Commissioners Office (ICO) is Z9972266.